dart-lang/sdk/CONTRIBUTING.md

  * If you haven't configured your machine with an SSH key that's known to github then follow the directions here: https://help.github.com/articles/generating-ssh-keys/.
  * `git clone git@github.com:<your_name_here>/linter.git`
  * `cd linter`
- * `git remote add upstream git@github.com:dart-lang/linter.git` (So that you fetch from the master repository, not your clone, when running git fetch et al.)
+ * `git remote add upstream git@github.com:dart-lang/linter.git` (So that you fetch from the main repository, not your clone, when running git fetch et al.)

 To start working on a patch:

  * `git fetch upstream`
- * `git checkout upstream/master -b name_of_your_branch`
+ * `git checkout upstream/main -b name_of_your_branch`
  * Hack away.
 (Before committing, please be sure and run `dart format` on modified files; our build will fail if you don't!)
  * `git commit -a -m "<your informative commit message>"`
  * `git push origin name_of_your_branch`